Max-109/Glance/README.md

 ##### Polymorphism

-The best example of polymorphism in Glance is how the `Orchestrator` runs mode strategies. `LiveStrategy` and `OCRStrategy` both have an `execute(...)` method, but each one performs a different workflow.
+Polymorphism shows up when `Orchestrator` runs mode strategies. `LiveStrategy` and `OCRStrategy` both have `execute(...)`, but the method does different work depending on the actual object.

 ```python
 class OCRStrategy(ModeStrategy):